-Haunted by a mysterious woman with a brown paper bag for a head, acclaimed avant-garde guitarist Kirsten Carey pivoted off a multi-disciplinary song cycle about James Joyce’s Ulysses to create Throwaway - an art punk duo that acrobatically leaps around virtuosic riffs and unexpected rhythms.
-Simultaneously based in Detroit and Los Angeles, Throwaway’s electric energy is “expressive and original” (The Public), with “aerodynamic rock-grit flavors of the likes of Primus or Deerhoof” (eCurrent).
+Haunted by a mysterious woman with a brown paper bag for a head, acclaimed avant-garde guitarist Kirsten Carey created Throwaway, an art rock duo that acrobatically leaps around virtuosic riffs and unexpected rhythms.
+Based in Detroit - with a tenure in Los Angeles - Throwaway’s electric energy is “expressive and original” (The Public), with “aerodynamic rock-grit flavors of the likes of Primus or Deerhoof” (eCurrent).

-Throwaway released their debut self-titled EP in fall 2015.
-Their follow-up 7” release, “Milk Song / Family Cry,” was released in winter 2016 and was mixed by Jonathan Snipes of clipping. and Captain Ahab.
+Throwaway released their debut self-titled EP in fall 2015, with two follow-up 7” releases: “Milk Song / Family Cry” (mixed by Jonathan Snipes of clipping.) and "Bonathan Jyers / Exotic Bird," which was featured on Detroit's CW50 and in Current Magazine.
 Throwaway's witty, bizarre music videos are gaining a reputation all their own, with features in Impose Magazine, Make Weird Music, eCurrent, and Imperfect Fifth.

 Throwaway is presently working on their first full-length album, which is expected to release in late 2018.

 Some Nice Things People Have Said!

 "Provocative/wooly/weird/rough-edged/aerodynamic-rock-grit flavors of the likes of Primus or Deerhoof...
 The guitars are ferocious, but the wildfire’s contained enough so as to thread steady punk/metal riffs, while Carey’s unbridled, throat-curdling screams and theatric sing-speak incantations often throttle out at a rhythm paced to the percussion – so as to sufficiently incite some cathartic head-banging." - Jeff Milo, eCurrent